vittorioPiotti/PathGraph-JavaFX/README.md

 ## 3. Graph Logic <div id="graph-logic"/>

-* Create nodes using only characters with uppercase alphabet letters to maxium 26 nodes
+*Limit of 26 Nodes nameable only with uppercase characters
-* Create max two edges with opposite directions beetween both nodes
+* Limit of two edges with opposite directions beetween two nodes
-* Does not allaw to create loop
+* Loop creation is not allowed
-* Edge costs can be only integer numbers
+* Edge cost is an integer number
 * Edges can be directed:

     ```java